Obarrie/CSC305Project/CONDUCT.md

 Meetings take place Wednesdays from 8-9pm on Zoom, and can end early if we accomplish all our goals for the meeting.

 ## Agenda and Minutes
-Cam will take notes during each meeting and share them with the group.
+Each group member will share any notes we take from the meeting with each other.

 ## Conversational Courtesies
 The team will respect one anothers' voices during the Zoom meetings.
 If someone else is talking and you can't get a word in, use the chat function to say what you need to.